lightbasenl/platforms/packages/compas-convert/docs/choose-your-own-adventure.md

 might want to use the `Pick` type-utility or use the `select` property on a query builder (which `QueryResolver`'s take into account).

+For example, many functions only use the `.id` property.
+It might make sense to create a `UserId` type which only has `{ id: string }` or `Pick<AuthUser, "id">`.
+For a fully type-safe solution, 'branded' types is the way to go here, see the docs of `@lightbase/utils` on this one.

 ## GitHub actions and documentation

 You might have changed various commands, for example `npm run test` vs `npx compas test`,